 Check the car's history

 You can discover vital information about the car, including whether the odometer has been rolled back or if it has a salvage title when checking the car's history.
 There are multiple companies that offer this service (AutoCheck and CARFAX are two reputable options).
-Use the car’s vehicle identification number (VIN) to get this information.
+Free options include the National Motor Vehicle Title Information System and VINCheck® Lookup.